AIDS stands for Acquired Immune Deficiency Syndrome.

 HIV can only enter cells that express

-- HIV-1 — the cause of AIDS in the Western Hemisphere and in Europe
+- HIV-1 — the major cause of AIDS throughout the world;

 - the transmembrane protein CD4 found on helper T cells and